dayton-outar/shillings/docs/EXPERIENCE/ARCHITECTURE.md

 > The three circles illustrate the interdependent nature of users, content, and context within a complex, adaptive information ecology.

 ![Users, Content, Context Illustration](/.attachments/users.context.content.png)

+## Chapter 3.
+Design for Finding

+> Information architecture is not restricted to taxonomies, search engines, and the other things that help users find stuff in an information environment.
+Information architecture starts with people and the reason they come to your site or use your app: they have an information need.
+>
+> ...
+>
+> Modeling needs and behaviors forces us to ask useful questions about what kind of information users want, how much information is enough, and how they actually interact with the architecture.
+>
+> ...
+>
+> But people don’t always know exactly what they want.
+Have you ever visited a website just to poke around?
+By exploring the site, you’re trying to find information of a sort; you just don’t know exactly what you’re looking for.
+Even when you do, you may not have the language to express it: is it “skin cancer,” or “melanoma”?
+>
+> ...
+>
+> So back to the question: what do people want?
+Let’s use the metaphor of fishing to get at the answer:
+>
+> - _The perfect catch_
+>   Sometimes users really are looking for the right answer.
+>
+> - _Lobster trapping_
+>   What about the times you’re looking for more than just a single answer?
+Let’s say you’re hoping to find out about good bed-and-breakfast inns in Stratford, Ontario.
+Or you want to learn something about Lewis and Clark’s journey of exploration.
+Or you need to get a sense of what sort of financial plans can help you save for retirement.
+>
+>